New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In this new study, researchers analyzed the expression profile of cyclin D1 in patients with penile cancer (PC) and identified possible correlations with clinical and histopathological features.
+In this new study, the researchers analyzed the expression profile of cyclin D1 in patients with penile cancer (PC) and identified possible correlations with clinical and histopathological features.

 Cyclin D1 protein expression in immunohistochemical analysis of histological sections.
 Source: Oncotarget (2024).
 DOI: 10.18632/oncotarget.28584